alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 ## Section 3: Methodology
 _which represents the main component of the report where you discuss and describe any exploratory data analysis that you did, any inferential statistical testing that you performed, and what machine learnings were used and why._

-Through, universities can be compared solely by the geographic and contextual factors, by the degree of research excellence, or by the levels of student satisfaction – and these factors can be brought together to explore any correlation between the various features present in the data.
+With the data available, universities can be compared solely by the geographic and contextual factors, by the degree of research excellence, or by the levels of student satisfaction – and these factors can be brought together to explore any correlation between the various features present in the data.
+The methodology iterated several times, from a simple feature set using all institutions, to a geographically limited dataset to remove outliers, and then a more much detailed feature set which used granular data from Foursquare and NSS rather than subtotals.

+### Iteration 1, simple features

-We began by obtaining copies of the three relevant flat files with the aim of removing unneeded columns and to restructure them into one dataframe which contains one record per university, the latitude/longitude, the student satisfaction measure, and research excellence measures.
+We began by obtaining copies of the three relevant flat files with the aim of removing unneeded columns and to restructure them into one dataframe which contains one record per university, the latitude/longitude, the overall student satisfaction measure, and research excellence measures.

 FS

-The getMatchingVenues function takes lat/long and a single category (it would also take a list of comma-separated categories but here we have chosen to iterate through each category individually, since early tests showed that many results of a multi-category search would exceed the 50 result Foursquare limit and so be limited in their usefulness.
-By querying each category individually we increase the number of calls to the Foursquare API but increase the possible number of results substantially and lower the risk of hitting the 50 result limit).

-The writecsv argument can be provided to write a static CSV copy of the results to avoid hitting the API unnecessarily.
-These CSVs can be deleted should a refresh of the data be required.

 ## Section 4: Results
 _where you discuss the results_